MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Experiments

 \subsubsection{Study the effect of MC}

 This study is to evaluate the effect of MC structure.
-In the experiment, we dropped the multi branches structure and changed the dimension from 16 to $num\_class$ directly.
+In the experiment, we dropped the multi-branch structure and changed the dimension from 16 to $num\_class$ directly.
 The dimension changes will be $64\rightarrow 16\rightarrow num\_class$.
 We collected the related experimental results in Table~\ref{tab:tune_AM}.
 It shows that, for each theme, the accuracy of ViViT with MC is at least 10\% higher than that without MC.
-Therefore, MC module provides more features and benefits the ViViT on predicting better.
+Fig.~\ref{fig:tune_MC} bolsters this view.
+Therefore, the MC module provides more features and benefits the ViViT in predicting better.